 The way to start is to refer the student to our website.
 Under the “Peer Tutoring” tab, students can find all of the information that they need regarding which kind of appointment is right for them, what to expect from a tutoring appointment, how to prepare, and how to make an appointment.
 This can be an excellent way to complement the work that you and the professor running the course are already doing in the classroom.

 As a teaching fellow, you’re the one who is usually going to be reading and scoring any written assignments for your course.
 Offering writing assistance is something that you should be prepared to do, but, as mentioned previously, you’re often only going to be able to do this in a limited capacity.
 You have content that you’re tasked with teaching, and a student who needs intensive writing assistance might present you with a challenge.
 Even if a student doesn’t need intensive writing assistance but just needs help brainstorming, having access to a variety of resources can be very helpful during the writing process.
 The Writing Assistance program at the ERC can act as a complement to the work that you’re doing in office hours and discussion section.
-The Writing Fellows at the ERC are BU Doctoral students who have a wide range of specialties, and they can help your students through every phase of the writing process.
-You should remind your students, as you surely do regarding your own office hours, that a Writing Assistance appointment is not a proof reading session, but rather a place to work on clarity, argumentation, and organization of ideas.
-For students struggling with very basic difficulties in writing at the college level, we offer ESL writing skills appointments as well.
+The Writing Fellows at the ERC are BU graduate students who have a wide range of specialties, and they can help your students through every phase of the writing process.
+You should remind your students, as you surely do regarding your own office hours, that a Writing Assistance appointment is not a proofreading session, but rather a place to work on clarity, argumentation, and organization of ideas.
+For students struggling with very basic difficulties in writing at the college level, we offer ESL Writing Skills appointments as well.